ioBroker/ioBroker.modbus/README.md

 The protocol itself was designed based on devices with a 16-bit register length.
 Consequently, special considerations were required when implementing 32-bit data elements.
 This implementation settled on using two consecutive 16-bit registers to represent 32 bits of data or essentially 4 bytes of data.
-It is within these 4 bytes of data that single-precision floating point data can be encoded into a Modbus RTU message.
+It is within these four bytes of data that single-precision floating point data can be encoded into a Modbus RTU message.

 ### The Importance of Byte Order
 Modbus itself does not define a floating point data type, but it is widely accepted that it implements 32-bit floating point data using the IEEE-754 standard.